Travel Gave Me My Voice

 Secret Dates Revolutionised Our Relationship

 After falling into bad relationship habits and overly familiar routines, we split up for a few months before deciding to give things another go.
 This time, things were going to be different.
 Scott came up with an idea called ‘secret dates’ which revolutionised our relationship.
 They have taken us not only all over our local area, but much further afield.
 Most ‘secret dates’ are done in England.
-However, we have done them in Wales, Scotland, Ibiza, Greece, and even Israel!
+However, we have done them in Wales, Scotland, Ibiza, and Greece!
 We are always looking forward to our next big trip, with regular weekends away to keep us going.

 We believe that there is a beautiful world out there that needs to be discovered by two lovebirds from Stoke-on-Trent.
 Having travelled to Inverness and back without spending a single penny, and gone on an epic roadtrip from Lands End to John o’Groats, as well as performing to a billion people in the London 2012 Olympics Opening Ceremony, we have much to share.
 Our experiences over the last ten years in particular have shown us that the world isn’t such a big, scary place.
 There is just so much potential out there.
 We don’t want to miss a thing.